Interview

 Do you plan your work in advance, or is it improvisation?

 “It depends.
 Teaching myself often leads to days of preparation and study, figuring out materials or techniques before I even start.
-Other times, I just get stuck in—play around with these new toys, and try to engage that childlike nature of creating, which can be difficult to reach when you’ve got the responsibilities of your world.
-Recently, I’ve been exploring how doing less has the counterintuitive result of creating more meaningful moments when you do engage.
+Other times, I just get stuck in, play around with new tools, and try to engage that childlike nature of creating — which can be difficult to reach when you’ve got the responsibilities of adult life.
+Recently I’ve been exploring how doing less can create more meaningful moments when you do engage.
 Learning, for me, mostly consists of a friendly level of avoidance, then starting, and then figuring it out.
-Sometimes, I have a clear idea in mind, other times it’s like a word on the tip of your tongue.
-It’s not unusual to be experimenting for weeks before it becomes apparent what it’s meant to be—sometimes it’s not clear until I’m two pieces in.
+Sometimes, I have a clear idea in mind; other times it’s like a word on the tip of your tongue.
+It’s not unusual to be experimenting for weeks before it becomes apparent what it’s meant to be.
+Sometimes it’s not clear until I’m two pieces in.
 It reveals itself gradually.”

 Are there any art world trends are you following?